 ABOUT THE BLUE WATER TASK FORCE

-The main goal of the BWTF is to fill in data gaps, improving the public’s knowledge of the safety of their beach water.
-BWTF water testing programs do this by measuring bacteria levels at marine beaches and compare them to federal and state water quality standards established by the EPA to protect public health in recreational waters.
+The main goal of the Surfrider Miami BWTF program is to fill in data gaps, improving the public’s knowledge of the safety of their beach water.
+As of 2020, water samples are being collected weekly at 10 locations, from Key Biscayne to Sunny Isles Beach.

 For questions or join the BWTF team, contact team leader Scott Stripling: BWTF@miami.surfrider.org